hellenike/textbook/docs/modules/module4/index.md

 ---
 layout: page
-title: "Module 4: subordinate clauses"
+title: "Module 4: indirect speech"
-nav_order: 6
+nav_order: 7
 has_children: true
 ---

-# Module 4:  subordinate clauses
+# Module 4:  indirect speech

 ## Overview of module 4

 ### Language

-Module 4 introduces
-- several types of dependent clauses, some using the indicative mood and some using the optative in secondary sequence
-- morphology of the optative mood, all three voices in the present and aorist tenses for the third singular and third plural persons
-- the optative in subordinate clauses after past tense verbs
-- third-person pronouns, relative pronouns, interrogative and indefinite pronouns

-### Making Connections

-- TBA
+Main areas of focus are:
+- morphology of 3rd declension nouns and adjectives, and some other common irregular adjectives
+- forms of common athematic, irregular verbs: εἰμί, εἶμι, and φημί
+- forms and uses of infinitives
+- the three syntactical structures of indirect speech: subordinate clauses, accustaive + infinitive, and supplementary participle

 ### Practice, Reading, and Composition

-- TBA
+Reading selection based on Lysias 1.19–20.